awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 Sends application event log data to CloudWatch Logs\.

 **CustomLogs**
-Sends any text\-based log file to CloudWatch Logs\.
+Sends any text\-based log file to Amazon CloudWatch Logs\.
 The CloudWatch plugin creates a fingerprint for log files\.
 The system then associates a data offset with each fingerprint\.
 The plugin uploads files when there are changes, records the offset, and associates the offset with a fingerprint\.
 This method is used to avoid a situation where a user enables the plugin, associates the service with a directory that contains a large number of files, and the system uploads all of the files\.
 Be aware that if your application truncates or attempts to clean logs during polling, any logs specified for `LogDirectoryPath` can lose entries\.
 If, for example, you want to limit log file size, create a new log file when that limit is reached, and then continue writing data to the new file\.

 **ETW**